arianaolson419/Lab3/README.md

 2. Unit test top-level module with each instruction type
 3. Integration test top-level module with test assmebly programs.

 You can run our tests using the following command:

 # Insert testing command here

+We tested our CPU with unit tests and assembly program tests that attempted to use all of the implemented operations in various patterns.
+After using the tests and GTKWAVE to examine the waveforms of our CPU, we identified and fixed all of the bugs that prevented our test cases from running correctly.

 ## Programs ##